mantidproject/mantid/docs/source/algorithms/MergeRuns-v1.rst

 with respect to the first workspace in the merge.
 When choosing via the GUI this will be the first workspace that was selected.

-**Note:** this currently only works when the underying workspaces being merged are Matrix Workspaces.
+**Note:** this currently only works when the underlying workspaces being merged are Matrix Workspaces.

+**Note:** The sample log in the merged workspace is replaced in the case of Sum, Time Series and List merges.
+This means these merge types can not be used together for a given sample log.

 .. code-block:: xml